Another short insight into successful citizen activism by veteran change-maker John Graham

 But you can’t do it all.

-So start with a problem you care enough about to get involved.
-If you missed it, see the last piece in this series:WHICH CHALLENGE HAS YOUR NAME IN IT?
+So start with a problem you care enough about to get involved and where you think

-So let’s assume you’ve decided on a challenge where you can make a contribution.
+you can make a contribution.
 Maybe it’s local or maybe it’s global, but whatever it is, it’s got your a name on it and you’re ready to get to work.
-Now what?

-The first step is to do your homework.
-Yes that sounds boring—but I can’t tell you how many well-intentioned people I’ve seen fail because they jumped into action on their issue before learning enough to guide their steps wisely.
+I know you know this—but the first step is to do your homework.
+Sure that can be boring—but I can’t tell you how many well-intentioned people I’ve seen fail because they jumped into action on their issue before learning enough to guide their steps wisely.
 You don’t need to become an expert at this point, but you do need to learn enough to know what you might be getting into.
 Here are key things to do:

-Do some digging on your own.
+• Do some digging on your own.
 There may be no organized groups with information you can readily tap.
 And even if there are, they’re very likely to describe the problem from just their point of view.
 So do some independent research, using the multiple sources available online.
 If your problem is local, find and talk to people both inside and outside organized groups who may have expertise and experience in dealing with it—activists, political leaders and reporters, for example.
 Are there other communities, cities, and so on, with identical or similar problems?
-Talk to them.
-Questions to ask:

 • Identify the “stakeholders”—whose lives are affected by the problem and how?